openpublishoperation/devops-learn-pr/docs/learn/migrate-from-tfvc-to-git.md

 In order to make migrations simple, there are a number of requirements on the [TFVC Import tool](/docs/git/import-from-tfvc):
 1. Only a single branch is migrated.
-When [planning your migration](centralized-to-git) you should choose a new branching strategy for Git; migrating only the main branch supports a topic-branch based workflow like [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/)
+When [planning your migration](centralized-to-git.md) you should choose a new branching strategy for Git; migrating only the main branch supports a topic-branch based workflow like [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/)